|

 1) This passage is often not included in

-the story of the birth of Jesus.
+birth of Jesus.
 If we want chronological order, then we

 need to include it.